 Another way of making grapefruit seed extract is grinding the seeds and dehydrated pulp and mixing them with virgin coconut oil.
 The coconut oil does more than just remove the antimicrobial compounds.
 It creates them by interacting with chemicals in the grapefruit.
 This method liberates fewer healthy compounds from the grapefruit seeds and pulp but produces more kinds of healthy compounds than soaking the fruit in alcohol.

-Many people who have rosacea also have an infection with a strain of bacteria known as Helicobacter pylori.
+Although researchers aren’t sure what causes rosacea, they have found that many people who have rosacea also have an infection with a strain of bacteria known as Helicobacter pylori.
 These bacteria colonize and form a film on the lining of the stomach.
-They keep from being dissolved by stomach acid by secreting urea.
-This kills cells in the lining of the stomach and gives them an anchor.
+They keep from being dissolved by stomach acid by secreting urea, which kills cells in the lining of the stomach.
+The Helicobacter pylori bacteria then take over the space where the stomach cells used to be.
 The stomach attempts to get rid of the infection by secreting even more acid, which can cause ulcers of the stomach and duodenum.

 Antibiotics (and antibacterials like grapefruit seed extract) are often useful for treating rosacea.
 When the Helicobacter bacteria in the duodenum are killed, the immune system in that part of the intestines no longer has to stay on high alert all the time.
 This information seems to transfer to the skin, where the immune system produces less of a reaction to allergy-causing substances.

 If you have rosacea, you probably should not start eating large amounts of grapefruit to try to clear blemishes.
-Your skin might react to the acid in the fruit.
+Your skin might react to the acid in the fruit, plus, to get the benefit of 5 grams (a little over a teaspoon) of extract, you would need to eat 1,000 grams (a little over 2 pounds) of fruit.
 However, you should try taking grapefruit seed extract, using the amount of extract recommended by the manufacturer.
-The small amount of extract in your mouth is unlikely to trigger a reaction in your skin.